Supernova1114/Autonomous-Robot-Simulation/README.md

 ### Notes
 - Robot uses a simulated 2D LIDAR module for mapping.
+- Lidar ranging data is fed into a map, which a path planner then runs against.
 - Path planning uses A-Star implementation from: https://github.com/valantonini/AStar

 ![](repo-images/navigation.gif)